 Thank you for considering my question."

-Getting Pay Rate Estimates From Existing Prospects
+Freelance Writing Niche Rate Estimates From Existing Prospects

 This is why I talk so much about the importance of building a writer platform, so your general visibility, authority status, and network do much of the work to bring gigs your way.